 The following table shows, by state, the supply (i.e., the number of affordable, available, and appropriately sized [AAA] rental units) for each 100 renter households with children in each income and bedroom category.
 We also include the surplus or deficit of affordable, available, and appropriately sized [AAA] rental units for households with children in each income and bedroom needs category.

-Note: Numbers marked with an asterisk (*) should be interpreted with caution due to unreliable estimates, as indicated by a Coefficient of Variation (CV) of 30% or higher.
+Note: Numbers marked with an asterisk (*) should be interpreted with caution due to unreliable estimates as a result of smaller sample sizes for some populations of interest.
+Unreliable estimates are those with a Coefficient of Variation (CV) of 30% or higher.
 Estimates were flagged as unreliable in the following cases: For surplus (or deficit), if either the supply, the demand, or both were unreliable.
 For the ratio per 100 households, if either the numerator (supply), the denominator (demand), or both were unreliable.

 Acknowledgements